henrietta-k/adapt-learning-wiki/Semantic-Version-numbers.md

 When I release another bug fix to this new release then I should increment the patch, to be **1.1.1**

-If I introduce breaking changes of my plugin then the major version should be incremented, **2.0.0**
+If I introduce breaking changes of my plugin then the major version should be incremented and the minor version and patch reset, **2.0.0**